Emergence of multiphase condensates from a limited set of chemical building blocks: Results

-In line with our analysis of the excess chemical potentials, we find that the microstructures of the condensed phases agree with expectations based on the Gaussian Core Model (GCM) of finite-length polymers~\cite{louis2000gcm}.
-From simulations of individual, homogeneous condensed phases, we obtain the radial distribution function (RDF) for the center of mass of the polymer chains (see SI).
-Consistent with the GCM, the RDFs for all polymer species pairs exhibit a correlation hole, meaning that the centers of mass overlap with low probability, while a positive peak is found at a distance of approximately twice the radius of gyration, implying effective attractions between chains.
-The amplitudes of these peaks anticorrelate with the predicted pairwise interaction strengths given by $\bm\epsilon$.
-Most tellingly, the zero-wavenumber structure factor, which can be directly related to the pairwise interactions~\cite{hansen2013theory} (see SI), exhibits a Pearson correlation coefficient of 0.997 with respect to the predictions of the pairwise approximation.
-Thus, overall, our simulations provide a convincing \textit{post hoc} validation of the key approximations utilized in applying our inverse design strategy to sequence-dependent LJ heteropolymers.
+We further find that the microstructures of the condensed phases agree with expectations based on the Gaussian Core Model (GCM) of finite-length polymers~\cite{louis2000gcm}.
+From simulations of homogeneous condensed phases, we obtain the radial distribution function (RDF) for the center of mass of the polymer chains (see SI).
+Consistent with the GCM, the RDFs for all polymer species pairs exhibit a correlation hole, meaning that the centers of mass overlap with low probability, while a positive peak is found at a distance of approximately twice the radius of gyration, implying effective attractions between chains in the condensed phases.
+The amplitudes of these peaks anticorrelate with the predicted pairwise interaction strengths given by $\bm\epsilon$ (\figref{fig:4}B), while the zero-wavenumber structure factor, which can be directly related to the pairwise interactions~\cite{hansen2013theory}, exhibits a Pearson correlation coefficient of 0.996 with respect to the predictions of the pairwise approximation (see SI).
+Taken together, our simulation results indicate that the mean-field approximations underlying our theory and design approach are sufficiently accurate to engineer chemically realistic heteropolymer mixtures with complex phase behavior.